SeleniumHQ/fluent-selenium/README.md

 * Selenium upgrade to v3.0.1
 * Support for 'body' element
+* New TestableString method shouldMatch(hamcrestMatcher) in addition to the same method that took a regex previously.
 * FluentWebElement getText() can take a varargs of 'TextChanger' now
 * FluentWebElements getText() can too, but also a means to control the between elements chars (CR by default)